o3de/o3de/.github/ISSUE_TEMPLATE/bug_template.md

 A clear and concise description of what the bug is.
 Try to isolate the issue to help the community to reproduce it easily and increase chances for a fast fix.

 **Assets required**
 [!Important!]
-Please provide sample assets needed to reproduce the issue as much as possible.
+Please provide sample assets needed to reproduce the issue, either as an [attachment](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/attaching-files) or as a link to a public asset in Github.

 **Steps to reproduce**
 Steps to reproduce the behavior: